GKPODO/alx-zero_day/README.md

-I love the Alx school
+I love the Alx Africa